paufau/react-native-multiple-modals/README.md

 When backdropProps are no longer enough.

 > _**NOTE**_: While rendering custom backdrop `onRequestClose` is not called, so you should handle backdrop press by yourself

 ---

+### `containerSize?: { width: number, height: number }`

+Use to change the modals's rendering area.
+May be useful for foldable devices.

+Default: Dimensions.get('screen')

+---